 The 2017 model comes with adjustable rider modes, traction control and ABS as standard and a wide range of accessories are available from added bars and protection to huge panniers.

-The 650 version uses the hugely successful V-twin engine from the Gladius, to which in turn comes from the SV650.
-It is tinkered with compared to the gladius and the SV, and I’m pretty sure that the gearing is better, it seems more torquey and willing to go, but at the same time as being smooth.
+The 650 version uses the hugely successful V-twin engine from the Gladius, which in turn comes from the SV650.
+Compared to the gladius and the SV, the gearing is better, and it has more torque.

-2017 sees both V-strom get pretty large makeovers, mainly to hit euro4 emissions regulations.
-The 645cc V-twin engine hits the Euro4 requirement, after some clever engineering but also boosting peak power compared to the outgoing engine.
+The 645cc V-twin engine meets the Euro4 requirement, after some clever engineering also boosting peak power compared to the outgoing engine.

-I didn’t really know what to expect in terms of handling having never been on this style of bike before.
-I have seen people throw adventure bikes around, I remember seeing a guy scraping the panniers on a GS on track.
-I don’t really think I’m up to this standard so I started out taking it pretty easy and just enjoying the scenery.
-Pretty soon though, confidence levels were building and I was enjoying myself more and more.
-Throwing a large adventure bike around through twisty corners, but it blew my mind.
-The upright riding position gives great control on the bars allowing you to really lean it into the corner.
-The seating position is great and the seat itself allows you to move around on it easily yet is still comfy on a long journey.
+I didn’t know what to expect in terms of handling having never been on this style of bike before.
+I have seen people throw adventure bikes around.
+I started out taking it pretty easy and just enjoying the scenery.
+Pretty soon though, confidence levels were building, and I was enjoying myself more and more.
+Throwing a giant adventure bike around through twisty corners, but it blew my mind.
+The upright riding position gives excellent control on the bars allowing you to lean it into the corner.
+The seating position is great, and the seat itself will enable you to move around on it easily yet is still comfy on a long journey.